• ABC Details

 • are apprentices working under a memorandum of understanding for apprenticeship in accordance with its terms under a plan of apprenticeship approved by the Board.

-• Issuing certificates or diplomas to apprentices and trade qualifiers who complete their training and pass the necessary journeyperson examinations
+• Issuing certificates or diplomas to apprentices and trade qualifiers who complete their training and pass the necessary journeyperson examinations; and

-• Setting fees (where appropriate) with the approval of the Minister of Immigration, Population Growth and Skills.
+• Setting fees (where appropriate) with the approval of the Minister of Education and Early Childhood Development.

 Structure: